Scotch Bonnet

 Authentic scotch bonnet sauce from Jamaica — fruity, bright, and deeply aromatic.
 The right bottle for jerk chicken, oxtail, rice and peas, and anything Caribbean.

-View on Amazon ↗Caribbean pour
+View example ↗Caribbean pour

 Encona Original Hot Pepper Sauce